Key Takeaways

 How to Keep Endpoint Devices Safe

-Endpoint security needs a multi-layered approach:
+Endpoint security needs a multi-layered approach.
+Here’s how you can keep endpoint devices safe:

 Teach your employees